 While account opening for all other RDs can be done through a unified application form, to open your flexible RD account with BOB, you will be required to fill the Yatha Shakti Jama Yojana application form.

-Ques.
+Q1.
 Who is eligible to apply for an RD account?

 Indian residents and Hindu Undivided Families (HUF) can open an RD account with the Bank of Baroda.
 NRIs can also open a BOB RD account through NRO and NRE accounts.

-Ques.
+Q2.
 Does BOB allow partial withdrawal of RD accounts?

-Ques.
+Q3.
 What happens when the RD account matures?